Regression Discontinuity Designs Under Interference: Estimation

-To our knowledge, the only formal analysis of distance-based local polynomial estimators in multivariate RDDs is the recent work of \citet{cattaneo2025}, which focuses on causal effects at boundary points in settings without interference.
-By contrast, we develop a formal asymptotic theory for distance-based local polynomial estimators of aggregate effects over treatment boundaries.
-This class of estimators has previously been justified only heuristically in multivariate RDDs by analogy with univariate local polynomial estimation.
-Furthermore, while conventional multivariate RDDs typically involve boundaries of fixed dimension $d-1$ (with $d$ the dimension of the forcing variable), we consider effective treatment boundaries of dimension $|\mathcal{S}_i| + 1 - \bar{s}$, where $|\mathcal{S}_i|$ can vary across units and $\bar s $ can be greater than 1.
+We adapt the distance-based local polynomial estimator to our framework for estimating boundary average effects, and derive its asymptotic properties.
+To our knowledge, the distance-based local polynomial estimator in multivariate RDDs has not, to date, received a thorough formal analysis.
+The only exception is the recent work of \citet{cattaneo2025}, which studies causal effects at boundary points in settings without interference.
+In contrast, we develop an asymptotic theory for distance-based estimators of aggregate interference effects over treatment boundaries, where distance is measured from the entire boundary rather than individual points.
+Furthermore, while conventional multivariate RDDs typically feature boundaries of dimension $d-1$ (with $d$ denoting the dimension of the forcing variable), we consider effective treatment boundaries of dimension $|\mathcal{S}_i| + 1 - \bar{s}$, where $\bar{s}$ may exceed one.
+Under homogeneity in the interference-set size and in the outcome and score distributions, we show that the distance-based local polynomial estimators converge at rate $n h_n^{2p + 2 + \bar{s}}$, where $\bar{s}$ depends on the causal estimand and $p$ denotes the polynomial degree.
+Finally, we extend our analysis to the case of heterogeneous effective treatment boundaries and heterogeneous outcome and score distributions (Supplemental Appendix \ref{onlineappendix:irregular}).

 For the boundary overall direct effect, $\overall$, we propose using the standard RDD local polynomial estimator, as justified by our identification result in Theorem \ref{th:overall}.
-We also consider bias-corrected versions of these estimators, following current practices in RDDs \citep{cct14}.
+In the Supplemental Appendix \ref{appendix:overallindirect}, we show that the overall indirect effect $\tau_{indirect}$ can be estimated via univariate local polynomial regression using as the one-dimensional regressor the score of the neighbor closest to the cutoff.